High School Completion/HiSET ™

-If you're an adult without a high school diploma, the Adult High School Diploma or the GED® could be your route to improved career prospects, a college education and increased earnings potential.
-The Maine Department of Education offers assistance to those seeking to earn their GED or Adult High School Diploma, those seeking copies of their GED records and transcripts, and those preparing students to earn a GED or adult diploma.
+If you're an adult without a high school diploma, the High School Equivalency Test (HiSET™) could be your route to improved career prospects, a college education and increased earnings potential.
+HiSET™ replaces the GED in Maine.
+The Maine Department of Education offers assistance to those seeking to earn their HiSET™ or Adult High School Diploma.
+If you already earned a GED and need a diploma, scroll down for more information.

 Adult High School Completion